gamemanual0/gm0/source/index.rst

       Start Here
       ^^^
       Are you a rookie team?
-Are you new to FTC?
+Are you new to FTC\ |reg|?
 Are you just looking for a refresher?
 Check out this section for a curated list of the most pertinent pages!

    .. grid-item-card::
       :link: /docs/being-a-team/index